South Carolina Highway 6: Irmo connector route

 South Carolina Highway 6 Connector (SC 6 Conn.) is a 0.090 mi connector route that exists southwest of Irmo.
 It is actually a ramp southwest of the intersection of SC 6, SC 60, and Bush River Road.
 It is unnamed and is an unsigned highway.

 Elloree truck route

 South Carolina Highway 6 Truck (SC 6 Truck) is a 0.770 mi truck route of SC 6 that has about half of its path within the city limits of Elloree.
 It begins at an intersection with SC 47 on Felderville Road (S-38-81).
 It travels to the southeast.
 Then, it turns left onto Snider Street (S-38-1023) and travels to the northeast.; at Main Street, it intersects SC 6/SC 267 (Old Number Six Highway).
 Here, it reaches its eastern terminus.
 It is entirely concurrency with SC 47 Truck.
-A Food Lion distribution center is located in the town, the truck route provides an alternate route to that center.
+An Ahold Delhaize distribution center is located in the town, the truck route provides an alternate route to that center.